This overview assumes that you have at least a basic knowledge of SQL. You should be able to understand simple

 DELETE statements.
 Although the QSqlTableModel class provides an interface to database browsing and editing that does not require a knowledge of SQL, a basic understanding of SQL is highly recommended.
 A standard text covering SQL databases is An Introduction to Database Systems (7th Ed.) by C. J. Date, ISBN 0201385902.

 These classes provide access to SQL databases.

-Represents a connection to a database
+Handles a connection to a database

 Template class that provides a SQL driver factory for a specific driver type

 The base class for SQL driver factories

 Abstract base class for accessing specific SQL databases

 SQL database error information